freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

     git commit -m "Brief Description of Commit"
     ```

-7. Push your commits to your Github Fork:
+7. Push your commits to your GitHub Fork:

     ```shell
     git push -u origin branch-name